vaish725/FinEmo-LoRA/README.md

 ## License

-This project is for academic purposes as part of CSCI 4/6366 coursework at George Washington University.
+This project is for academic purposes as part of CSCI 6366 coursework at the George Washington University.

 ---